fabiocicerchia/fabiocicerchia.github.io/_posts/2014-07-25-versioning-numbers.markdown

 and so frequently updated that it's not worth the time to create a tag and release it, I'd rather release a `dev` one.

-I also found out that there is even a [manifesto](http://semver.org/) for the versioning scheme I'm using and promoting.
+I also found out that there is even a **[manifesto](http://semver.org/)** for the versioning scheme I'm using and promoting.

 However, this is not preventing you anyhow to assign to your release a codename.

-This could be a solution to avoid problems when deciding which version to use, recognising at first glance if the release is stable or not, and especially be aware whether it's backward-compatible.
+This could be a solution to avoid problems when _deciding which version to use_, recognising at first glance if the release is **stable** or not, and especially be aware whether it's **backward-compatible**.
-Still, do not ever trust blindly an external dependency.
+Still, _do not ever trust blindly an external dependency_.

 [^1]: [Ubuntu](http://en.wikipedia.org/wiki/List_of_Ubuntu_releases)